Travel to Argentina

 Flying to Argentina

 Argentina’s national airline is Aerolíneas Argentinas (AR) (www.aerolineas.com.ar).
-The cheapest times to fly to Argentina tend to be September, and April-June, although travel to South America from Europe tends to always be quite pricey.
+The cheapest times to fly to Argentina tend to be September, and April to June, although travel to South America from Europe tends to always be quite pricey.
 Most international flights come into Ministro Pistarini airport just outside Buenos Aires.
-Direct flights to Argentina are served by British Airways (www.ba.com), KLM (www.klm.com) and others.
+British Airways (www.ba.com) runs direct flights to Argentina from the UK.

 The South American Pass is valid on Aerolíneas Argentinas (www.aerolineas.com.ar) and Austral (its domestic subsidiary) flights only.
 The pass can only be purchased by passengers who live outside South America and whose international flights are booked with Aerolíneas Argentinas.
-Up to 10 flight coupons are allowed and it is valid for seven to 45 days.
+Up to 12 flight coupons are allowed and it is valid for up to 90 days.

 Oneworld Visit South America Pass (www.oneworld.com) is valid within Argentina, Bolivia, Brazil, Colombia, Chile (except Easter Island), Ecuador, Paraguay, Peru, Uruguay and Venezuela.
-Participating airlines are American Airlines (AA), British Airways (BA), Cathay Pacific (CX), Finnair (AY), Iberia (IB), LAN (LA) and Qantas (QF).
+Participating airlines are American Airlines (AA), British Airways (BA), LAN (LA), Qatar Airways (QR), TAM (KK) and their affiliates.
 The pass must be bought outside South America in the country of residence.
-It allows unlimited travel to over 30 destinations.
-You can take as many flights as you like, but a minimum of three flights must be booked.
+It allows unlimited travel to over 60 destinations.
+You can take as many flights as you like, but you must book a minimum of three flights, including your inbound flight.